 - Personnel and Investigative Services Division works closely with the City Personnel Department to manage the recruitment, testing, interview and background check process for all positions within the FFD.
 Additionally, fire investigations, background checks, and internal investigations are managed by this division.

-- Training and Special Operations Division provides all hazards in-service and mandated training to all members of the FFD.
-Oversight for emergency services communications system, specialty teams, recruit academies, and management of the 2-year training plan are all implemented from this division.
+- Training Division provides all-hazards in-service and mandated training to all members of the FFD.
+Oversight recruit academies and management of the 2-year training plan are all implemented from this division.

-- Prevention and Technical Services Division provides fire code enforcement, inspection services; issues fire permits, plan checks, and conducts fire educational outreach programs.
+- Prevention and Support Services Division provides fire code enforcement, inspection services; issues fire permits, plan checks and conducts fire educational outreach programs.
 Additionally, the information services, technical service needs, and fire shop oversight fall within the purview of this division.